-We can ship 96′ length curtain rod in one piece and we will generally split longer curtain rods at the mounting points.
-We have developed a system that is invisible, strong, easy to assemble, and will allow you to build a high quality curtain rod without concern of sagging or poor performance.
+The maximum length we can ship curtain rods in one piece is 93″ however, we will generally split curtain rods at the mounting points if over 72″ when center supports are necessary.
+We have developed a system that is invisible, strong, easy to assemble, and will allow you to build a high-quality curtain rod without concern of sagging or poor performance.

 Are joined curtain rods strong?

 Rest assured, we can easily guarantee that any of our joined curtain rods will be as strong and functional as a one piece curtain rod.